alearthur04/BAIS3250Project/Data/README.md

 Data Dictionary Breakdown:
 - Movie_Name is simply the name of the movie, which is from the IMDb and Oscars website
 - Winner is whether or not the movie has won an Oscar.
 We will simply say 'True' or 'False' (Boolean) based on the results
 - Run_Time_Minutes is how long the movie runs for, in minutes.
-We originally had the movie in hours and minutes, but that cause errors in our code, so we changed it to just minutes
+We originally had the movie in hours and minutes, but that caused errors in our code, so we changed it to just minutes
 - Year is simply the year that the movie was released/aired
 - Nominations are the number of nominations that the movie has received.
 This integer column was created from the orginal winner column which contained True/False values
 - Score is the IMDb rating of the movie.
 This is out of a scale of 10.
 Since these movies are considered the top 250 movies of all-time, they are rated pretty high (around 8 and 9)